armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-23-3.md

 To install, upgrade, or configure Armory 2.23.3, use one of the following tools:

-- Armory-extended Halyard <PUT IN A VERSION NUMBER> or later
+- Armory-extended Halyard 1.10 or later
-- Armory Operator <PUT IN A VERSION NUMBER> or later
+- Armory Operator 1.2.1 or later

 ## Security